gobbyo/IoT/docs/tutorial-rasp-switchledevent.md

 ---
-title: Light up an LED
+title: Button Switch and Event Detected Lighting of LEDs
 description: #Required; article description that is displayed in search results.
 author: jbeman@hotmail.com
 ---

-# Tutorial: Light up an LED bar
+# Tutorial: Button Switch and Event Detected Lighting of LEDs

 ![lnk_switchleds]